AMWA-TV/info-006/docs/Device implementation How To.md

 **Read, Write, Modify Stereo Gain**

-We then make use of the generic Get method (1m1) to find the members (2p10) of the Stereo gain block (oid: 31).
+You will now make use of the generic Get method `1m1` to find the members `2p10` of the Stereo gain block (oid: 31).
 Send the following JSON Formatted command to the NC-1 control WebSocket.

 ```
 {